openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/ipsec.rst

 to procure a CA server on a separate node.
 FreeIPA is recommended for this.

 However, there are cases where a deployers authorized CA does not have an interface that can automatically request certificates.
-Fuirthermore, it may not be possible to add another node to the network for various other reasons.
+Furthermore, it may not be possible to add another node to the network for various other reasons.
 For these cases, IPSec is a viable, alternative solution.